Darko Jevtić: Lech Poznań

 The Swiss midfielder soon became a key player for the team and stayed with them for six years.

-Interesting at this point is, that Jevtić's new club was drawn against his youth club in the 2015–16 UEFA Champions League qualifying phase in the third qualifying round.
-The first leg was held on 29 July 2015 in the INEA Stadion, in Poznań, but Jevtić did not play in this game.
-With 3–1 Basel won this game.
-The second leg was played in the St. Jakob-Park on 5 August, Jevtić was in the starting eleven, but Basel won this game 1–0.
-Lech Pozan continued in the Europa League play-off round and with a 4–0 aggregate win against Videoton they qualified themselves for the 2015–16 UEFA Europa League group stage.
-Basel continued in the Champions League play-off round.
-But, with two draws, 2–2 at home and 1–1 away, and a 3–3 aggregate, Basel were defeated on the away goals rule by Maccabi Tel Aviv.
-Basel too were to continue in the Europa League group stage.
-Ironically, the two teams were drawn together again, in the same group.
+Jevtić faced his previous club Basel in the 2015–16 UEFA Champions League qualifying phase, in the third qualifying round.
+The first leg was held on 29 July 2015 at the INEA Stadion in Poznań, but Jevtić did not make an appearance in a 1–3 loss.
+The second leg was played at the St. Jakob-Park on 5 August, with Jevtić was in the starting eleven Lech suffered a 1–0 defeat.
+Lech continued in the Europa League play-off round and with a 4–0 aggregate win against Videoton, they qualified for the 2015–16 UEFA Europa League group stage.
+Lech and Basel faced each other yet again, after being drawn together in the same group.
 The first direct match, on 1 October, was a home match for Basel.
-Jevtić played in the starting eleven, but the game ended 2–0 for Basel.
-The return match was in Pozan on 10 December and Jevtić again played in the starting team, but Basel won 1–0.
-Ending the group in first position Basel qualified themselves for the knockout phase.
-Ending the group in third position Lech Pozan were eliminated from the competition.
+Jevtić played in the starting eleven, with Basel winning 2–0.
+The return match was played in Poznań on 10 December and Jevtić again played in the starting team, with Basel recording yet another 0–1 victory.
+Ending the group in first position, Basel qualified for the knockout phase, while Lech crashed out of the competition after finishing in third place.

-Jevtić gathered excellent figures in his Polish career (scoring 33 goals and giving 32 assists in 155 matches).
+Jevtić gathered excellent figures during his stay in Poland, scoring 33 goals and recording 32 assists in 155 league matches.

 Rubin Kazan

-On 22 January 2020, he signed a 4.5-year contract with Russian club Rubin Kazan.
-With Rubin Kazan he also obtained good playing time (41 matches, 4 goals, 4 assists).
+On 22 January 2020, Jevtić signed a four-and-a-half-year contract with Russian club Rubin Kazan.
+During his first stint at Rubin, he made 41 appearances, scored four goals and made four assists.

 AEK Athens (loan)

-On 31 August 2021, he signed a one-year contract with Greek club AEK Athens on loan from Russian club Rubin Kazan.
+On 31 August 2021, Jevtić moved on a one-year loan to Greek club AEK Athens.
+Brought in to compete for a spot in the starting line-up with captain Petros Mantalos, Jevtić was unable to establish himself as a starter.

-Following his good time with Lech Poznań and then with FC Rubin Kazan there's a worrying period about his career path with AEK Athens, as he is at the shadow of captain Petros Mantalos.
-When it was acquired on loan last summer, everyone believed that this addition would be a serious reason for intense competition with the team captain.
-Something that happened in two games during the days of Vladan Milojević on the bench of the club, while Argirios Giannikis trusted him even less.
-But during January 2022, probably the decrease of Μantalos' performance open the door of the starting XI since he was acquired.
+Return to Rubin

+Upon his return from loan in the summer of 2022, Jevtić suffered an ACL tear.
+The recovery took an extended time; he made his first appearance on the field in two years in April 2024.
+Jevtić left Rubin on 31 May 2024, as his contract expired.

+Jedinstvo Ub and retirement

+In July 2024, Jevtić joined Serbian SuperLiga side Jedinstvo Ub.
+After making seven appearances and scoring once, he left the club in January 2025.
+On 3 November 2025, Jevtić announced his retirement from professional football via Instagram.